 Article below mentions that Donna received a degree from UCLA in Early Childhood Education.

 Oxford Press Courier March 21, 1971.
-Her daughter Paige was probably living in Westwood or Trancas Beach at this time.
+Her daughter Paige was probably living in Westwood or Trancas Beach by this time.

 More on Donna Holroyd.

-By the time of her daughter Paige’s suicide in April of 1974, Donna and Jack Holroyd were divorced and Donna was living with her mother Virginia back in Sherman Oaks, at the lovely Chase Knolls Apartment Community on Huston St.
+By the time of her daughter Paige’s suicide in April of 1974, Donna and Jack Holroyd were divorced.
+Donna was living with her mother Virginia back in Sherman Oaks.
+They stayed at the lovely and historic Chase Knolls Apartment Community on Huston St.

 Donna’s Chase Knolls address is on Paige’s death certificate as her next of kin.

-This address is also on Virginia LaRocca‘s death cert. in 1976.
+This Huston address is also on Virginia LaRocca‘s death cert. in 1976.
 Donna is listed as her mother’s next of kin.
 (See Above)

 In 1980 this address appears on Donna’s own death certificate.

-Donna Holroyd is divorced and living at the Chase Knolls Apartment Community in Sherman Oaks according to this death cert.
+Donna Holroyd is divorced and living at the Chase Knolls Apartment Community in Sherman Oaks according to her death cert.

 Donna dies of a “hypertensive arteriosclerotic cardiovascular disease,” in her Chase Knolls apartment at age 59 years.
 Her and Jack’s son Wesley would have been about 20 years.